Fear of Flying (album): Critical reception

-People named Fear of Flying their Album of the Week and called it an "unexpected treat", though commenting that "Mya offers no bold new sonic innovations.
-She does breathe life and sass into a genre too long held hostage by formula."
+People named Fear of Flying their "Album of the Week" and called it an "unexpected treat", though commenting that while "Mya offers no bold new sonic innovations, she does breathe life and sass into a genre too long held hostage by formula."
+In another positive review, The Source wrote: "Reaching out to hip-hop heads [...]
+Mya proves she can hold her own in this competitive game of young female musicians.
+She's well on her way [to] the class of elite divas."
+Uncut called the album a "crafted, coffee-rich affair blending soul and swing [...] it's a grower which oozes class."
+Billboard found that Fear of Flying "lets the songstress spread her wings and express herself freely.
+On the set, crafted as a coming-of-age album, Mya handles issues that every young woman faces."
+Vibe stated that "the starlet has decided to show off her range [...] as if she and her top-notch producers attempted to wipe out the competition by transforming Mya into each of her rivals in turn [...] a grand tour through the ever-changing moods of female adolescence."

+Q magazine rated the album 3 stars out of 5 and wrote: "Mya demonstrates enough sass to suggest a sunny future."
 In his review for AllMusic, Jon Azpiri wrote that "Mya's sophomore effort proves that she is a promising young talent, but still has yet to develop the chops necessary to rank among the best of R&B divas."
 He felt that "without the energy of collaborators in the mix, many of her solo tracks wander into predictability.
-The album relies too heavily on tepid ballads such as the title track and 'Man of My Life'.
-Yet songs like 'Can't Believe', "For the First Time', and 'Lie Detector' show an emotional depth that lacked in her debut."
+The album relies too heavily on tepid ballads such as the title track and "Man of My Life".
+Yet songs like "Can't Believe", "For the First Time", and "Lie Detector" show an emotional depth that lacked in her debut."
 Josh Tyrangiel of Entertainment Weekly gave the album a C rating.
 He found that "Mýa can sing well enough; now she needs to find something to sing about."
 Rolling Stone magazine writer Ernest Hardy gave the album 2 stars out of 5 and wrote: "The signature quiver in Mya's voice does give her some sonic identity, but otherwise this could be the music of Destiny's Child, Aaliyah or any of the countless interchangeable hip-hop/R&B divas."

-The Source magazine gave the album a positive review, writing, "reaching out to hip-hop heads [...]
-Mya proves she can hold her own in this competitive game of young female musicians.
-She's well on her way [to] the class of elite divas".
-Uncut called the album a "crafted, coffee-rich affair blending soul and swing [...] it's a grower which oozes class."
-While Q magazine rated the album 3 stars out of 5 and wrote: "Mya demonstrates enough sass to suggest a sunny future."
-Vibe stated that "the starlet has decided to show off her range [...] as if she and her top-notch producers attempted to wipe out the competition by transforming Mya into each of her rivals in turn [...] a grand tour through the ever-changing moods of female adolescence".
+Richard Lafrance, writing for Voir, noted: "The fifteen-song album ends with three ballads which say a lot about the intentions of Mya's team, which seems to be more towards the fan clubs of Brandy and Michel'le than the disciples of the Ruff Ryders."